Dwdeath/ArchFavApps/README.md

 # Eddie_Archlinux_Customized
-a private list of apps I use
+a list of apps I use and an installer script for when I need to reinstall.

-DISCLAIMER: this is meant for my personal use only!
-I will not accept changes to the repo. thamk you.